Dynamic Test-Time Augmentation via Differentiable Functions: Experiments

 \subsubsection{Effects of Augmentation Space}

-In this paper, the 14 data augmentations shown in Table~\ref{tab:augmentation_detail} are used for DynTTA.
-We investigate the contribution of each data augmentation to classification accuracy in the non-blind setting using ResNet50 on the CUB dataset.
-Figure~\ref{fig:ab_aug} shows the accuracy when each augmentation is excluded from DynTTA before training.
-All data augmentations, except \textit{Equalize} contribute to improving robustness with almost no reduction in clean accuracy.
-In particular, the contribution of URIE to improving robustness is very significant, but URIE tends to degrade clean accuracy.
-DynTTA blends URIE with other data augmentations to maintain the clean accuracy.
+In this study, the 14 data augmentations in \Cref{tab:augmentation_detail} were used for DynTTA.
+We investigated the contribution of each data augmentation to classification accuracy in the non-blind setting using ResNet50 on the CUB dataset. \Cref{fig:ab_aug} shows the accuracy when each augmentation was excluded from DynTTA before training.
+All data augmentations, except \textit{Equalize}, contribute to improving robustness with almost no reduction in clean accuracy.
+In particular, URIE significantly contributed to improving robustness, but it tends to degrade clean accuracy.
+DynTTA blends URIE with other data augmentations to maintain clean accuracy.
+This result indicates that each data augmentation contributes differently to robustness, with some being effective and others being ineffective.
+Effective data augmentations can be predefined when the type of distribution shift is known in advance, as in the non-blind setting.
+For example, we estimate that \textit{Sharpness} is effective in environments where blurring often occurs.